-Will refer to criminal laws by original names even after they get replaced, says Madras HC judge
+Don’t know Hindi, will continue calling criminal laws by original names: Madras High Court judge

 To this, the judge remarked: “So, Damodaran has cleverly chosen to simply refer to it as new Act.”
 He then told the lawyers present in the court that he would continue to refer to the three criminal laws by their original English names as he was not fluent in Hindi.

-“I was taking some time to pronounce the new name when he (Justice Venkatesh) said that we were all in the same boat when it came to Hindi,” Damodaran later said.
+“I was taking some time to pronounce the new name when he ‘[Justice Venkatesh] said that we were all in the same boat when it came to Hindi,” Damodaran later said.

+The new bills received the assent of President Droupadi Murmu on December 25.
+However, the Union home ministry has yet to specify the date from when they will take effect.